virajd98/Abstract-Oscillators-Pvt-/README.md

 In this step, an actual problem from the paper has been implemented.
 We attempt to solve Problem 2 of estimating kinetic energy of system of Coupled Oscillators.
 Our codes are general, and for demonstration we simulate for $8$ masses.
 Please note that the simulation time on simulators is long for $N=2^3=8$.
 Refer [here](https://github.com/virajd98/Abstract-Oscillators-Pvt-/blob/main/KineticEnergyEstimationProblem2.ipynb) for Kinetic energy estimation for $N=8$ system.
 The results are benchmarked using classical numerical methods.

-A sneak peak into our results for this problem.
+A sneak peak into our simulator based results for this problem.

 <p align="center">
 <img src="https://github.com/virajd98/Abstract-Oscillators-Pvt-/blob/main/Figures/Kinetic%20Energy%20Comparision.PNG" alt="Description" width="255">
 </p>

+We have also used advanced methods of Hamiltonian simulation through block-encoding based methods.
+We tried Qubitization methodology (which work very well for our toy cases) which can be found [here](https://github.com/virajd98/Abstract-Oscillators-Pvt-/blob/main/ToyQubitization.ipynb), as well as the QSVT methodology for Hamiltonian simulation that can be found [here](https://github.com/virajd98/Abstract-Oscillators-Pvt-/blob/main/QSVTapproach.ipynb).

+The execution on real hardware has been done for Qubitization based methodology for a simple case, which can be found [here](https://github.com/virajd98/Abstract-Oscillators-Pvt-/blob/main/HardwareSimulationwithQubitization.ipynb)

 Resources estimation in terms of circuit depth, circuit width and number of 2-qubit gates should be made and compared across several hardwares has been done.